 I bow my head,"Father, oh Father, how can I lead, when I don't even know where this road leads in the end?"

 Feeling a hand on mine as I hold the steering wheel, my answer comes.
 The answer comes in a voice so simple and low.
 The voice is from so long ago.
 Learning to drive my father said,"It's a long, narrow road.
 Only the good Lord knows where it leads in the end, but you've got to begin.
 Don't worry, if you need me, I'll help you keep it between the lines."
 And so life begins again, as my soul searching continues between the lines.
 The lines are God and us, and between them is Jesus.
+(For there is one God, and one mediator between God and men, the man Christ Jesus; 1 Timothy 2:5)by

 Lance Gargus